OsafuAugustine/TMSBrainApp0.1.0/README.md

 ```

 Navigate through the interface by clicking on the appropriate tabs.
 A sample of TMS Brain data is available for practice.

+One can as well choose to work on a web browser rather than the R shiny interface.
+To do this: on the R shiny interface, cick on "Open in Browser".